Report

 Relying on existing Aite-Novarica Group research and leveraging the author’s extensive knowledge of the financial services technology landscape, this report surveys background information on ISO 20022, use cases, and varying levels of adoption, including drivers and inhibitors.
 It also assesses global adoption trends and considers the limits of global initiatives migrating to ISO 20022 messaging standards.

 Clients of Aite-Novarica Group’s Commercial Banking & Payments service can download this 10-page Impact Brief.
-To learn more about the topic covered in this Impact Brief, please contact us at info@datos-insights.com.
+To learn more about the topic covered in this Impact Brief, please contact us at [email protected].

 This report mentions SWIFT, The Clearing House, and Visa.